Are you looking for help to manage your uterine prolapse?

 Uterine prolapse is one form of vaginal prolapse in women.
-The risk of uterine prolapse increases in mature women however a prolapsed uterus also occurs younger women and at times this diagnosis is made immediately following childbirth.
+The risk of uterine prolapse increases in mature women, however, younger women are also at risk of uterine prolapse and sometimes this diagnosis is made following childbirth.

 Read on now to learn: